 ……………………………………………………………………………….

 My mom bought an Elton John cassette tape for me in 1995.
 Since then I have always found his music and lyrics intriguing.
-I have only really been on the showbiz scene for four years and have had a few opportunities to be involved in other shows, but I am hoping this could be the start of something new for me.
+I have only really been on the showbiz scene for a few years and have had a few opportunities to be involved in other shows, but I am hoping this could be the start of something new for me.

 WHAT ARE SOME OTHER SHOWS WE HAVE SEEN YOU IN AT THE RHUMBELOW THEATRES, AND WHICH WAS A FAVOURITE?